ytungdev/notebook-4-operations_research/002-linear-programming/002-linear-programming.md

 | 3   | [2]   | 0   | 0   | 1   | 0   | 18    | R_3 |
 | -3  | [-5]  | 0   | 0   | 0   | 1   | 0     | R_4 |

-3) Find the pivot row by calcualting theta (value/pivot col) and choose the row with smallest theata
+3) Find the pivot row by calcualting theta (value/pivot col) and choose the row with smallest theta

 | x   | [y]  | a   | b   | c   | P   | value | R   | theta     |
 | :-- | :--- | :-- | :-- | :-- | --- | :---- | :-- | --------- |